Popular Destinations to Visit During Breaks

 In winter.
 For those who ski, there are several wonderful sites.
 Tahoe is beautiful in the winter, but largely inaccessible by foot once it starts to snow.
 Be sure to take snow chains.

 The east side.
-Above the Nevada line, Stateline is popular for casinos.
+Above the California/Nevada border, Stateline is popular for casinos.
 With so many wonderful places to see, casinos should be the least of your interests.

 The south and southeast sides are beautiful and full of adventures.

-Note: During the summer it can be like a zoo and hard to find accommodation.
+Note: During the summer it can be like a zoo with all the cages opened up (ha!) and hard to find accommodation.

-Spring and early summer can be even more enjoyable, with fewer tourists and possible patchy snow to add color ...
+Spring and early summer can much more enjoyable, with fewer tourists and possible patchy snow to add color ...

 The west and north side.
 These areas a little more rugged and the communities are more rustic, quaint and inviting to simply enjoy.